 DMSO is also used in analytical or High Throughput Screening processes.
 The clean impurity profile of DMSO ACS Spectrophotometric Grade insures the DMSO will remain a consistent background that doesn’t contribute interferences.

-Active Pharmaceutical Ingredients (API) are among the many organic compounds that may be synthesized with Dimethyl Sulfoxide.
+Active Pharmaceutical Ingredients (API) are among the many organic compounds that may be synthesized with DMSO.
 The excellent solvent power of this dipolar aprotic solvent is responsible for its reputation as a ‘Super Solvent’.

 When used as a reaction solvent, DMSO can improve selectivity and yield in many types of chemical reactions.
 The relatively high boiling point of DMSO allows higher temperatures than many solvents.
 DMSO is a useful polymer solvent, which has ramifications in pharmaceutical science.